tposney/midi-qol/README.md

 * Do NOT display the success/failure of saving throws automatically – let the DM tell the players when it is appropriate.
 * Do NOT generate damage results until a hit is confirmed.
 * Do NOT display saving throw DCs to players.
 * Targeting is optional.
-(This increases the workload on the GM…but experience around my table is that players don’t like the extra step so I made it optional.)
+(This increases the workload on the GM…but experience around my table is that players don’t like the extra step, so I made it optional.)
 * Place useful information into chat regarding spells cast or items used, but do NOT print fluff for weapons.
 (Weapon attacks happen often enough that anything beyond dice roll results causes too much “bloat” in the chat window.)
 * Support (optional) rolling of physical dice by players while retaining as many of the prior goals as possible.
 To support physical dice rolling I use the module DF Manual Rolls.
 The player rolls his physical dice and inputs his UNMODIFIED results into a dialog.
 Those results are then passed to midi-qol, which applies all appropriate modifiers and proceeds as if the computer had rolled the supplied results.
 End result is that players can roll physical dice OR let the computer roll the dice, but ultimately everyone benefits from the midi-qol workflow.
 #### Basic module settings:  CHECK (enable) the following OR select from the drop-down: